An adaptation of InfoMap to absorbing random walks using absorption-scaled graphs

 \end{definition}

-The map function $L(M)$ measures the strength of the community structure of a partition $M=\{M_1,\ldots, M_m\}$ of the set of nodes.
+The map function $L(M)$ measures the strength of the community structure of a partition $M = \{M_1,\ldots, M_m\}$ of the set of nodes.
 Intuitively, if the term $q_\curvearrowleft \mathcal{H}(\mathcal{Q})$ in (\ref{eqn:mapeqn}) is small, then the connections between communities are sparse.
-If the terms $p_\circlearrowright ^i \mathcal{H}(\mathcal{P}^i)$ are small, then the intra-community connections are dense \cite{rosvall2008maps, schaub2012encoding}.
-Therefore, we expect that minimizing $L(M)$ yields a partition with dense connections within communities and sparse connections between communities. \emph{Standard InfoMap} attempts to minimize $L(M)$ using a greedy {approach} \cite{bohlin2014community} {that is reminiscent of the Louvain algorithm for modularity maximization~\cite{blondel2008fast}.}
+If the terms $p_\circlearrowright ^i \mathcal{H}(\mathcal{P}^i)$ are small, then there are dense intra-community connections \cite{rosvall2008maps, schaub2012encoding}.
+Therefore, we expect that minimizing $L(M)$ yields a partition with dense connections within communities and sparse connections between communities.
+The {standard InfoMap} algorithm attempts to minimize $L(M)$ using a greedy approach \cite{edler2017mapping} that is reminiscent of the Leiden algorithm \cite{traag2019louvain}.